 Fare-box revenues provide about one third of the required funding, with the balance coming from Federal, State, and Local sources.
 Annual financial planning for VTA operations and capital programs is hampered because the extent of guaranteed funds, in recent years, is often undetermined prior to the end of the fiscal year.
-A summary of recent VTA capital and operating revenue sources is section 17.
+A summary of recent VTA capital and operating revenue sources is in Table 26, section 15.